gomorpheus/morpheus-docs/library/options/option_types.rst

     results.push({name: data[x].name, value:data[x].id});
   }

-After saving the Option List, create the Option Type that presents the list we just created.
-I gave my Option Type the name of "Selected Group", field name of "selectedGroup", and label of "Group".
+After saving the Option List, create the Input that presents the list we just created.
+I gave my Input the name of "Selected Group", field name of "selectedGroup", and label of "Group".
 For type, choose "Select List" and a new field will appear at the bottom of the modal where we can select the Option List we just created.
-With this configuration, the Option Type will present as a dropdown list containing the options called from our Option List.
+With this configuration, the Input will present as a dropdown list containing the options called from our Option List.

 Cloud Custom Option
 ```````````````````

-Adding the Option List and Option Type for Clouds will be similar to the prior step with the exception that we will be including a request script which effectively filters the list of available Clouds to only those associated with the selected group.
+Adding the Option List and Input for Clouds will be similar to the prior step with the exception that we will be including a request script which effectively filters the list of available Clouds to only those associated with the selected group.
 Follow the same process to start a new Option List, I've configured mine as follows:

 - **NAME:** Parsed Clouds
 - **TYPE:** Morpheus Api